 Sometimes in the middle of the presentation, you might notice that you’re talking faster than usual.
 Think about calming down and feeling confident about yourself.
 When you’re done with your presentation, you might as well write down how you felt so you’ll know what positive emotions you can replace the negative ones with.

 Act As Normal As You Can.
 Fact is, anxiety is a survival strategy, not a condition officially.
+Melissa Berschauer LMFT elaborates that “Anxiety can be downright scary when the symptoms take on bodily sensations.
+Some people have many physical symptoms and do not realize that what they are experiencing is anxiety.”
 However, it is a strategy that can often go wrong if not used effectively, which is why it can become a negative symptom rather than something that can be helpful.
 But you can train yourself to use anxiety positively.
 For example, when it arises during an important interview or speaking engagement, you can talk to it and say, “Sorry, you can’t get to me right now.
 I don’t need you.”

 We can think about how we behave when we’re NOT nervous or anxious.
 Under normal circumstances, we talk softly, smile to people, breathe slowly and deeply, and keep our head up high in confidence.
 If we think of doing one of these behaviors when we are anxious or stressed, the negative emotions may eventually disappear.